viettd56/nodejs-backend-starter/.roo/rules/nestjs.md

 - Use PascalCase for classes.
 - Use camelCase for variables, functions, and methods.
-- Use kebab-case for file and directory names.
+- Use camelCase for file and directory names.
 - Use UPPERCASE for environment variables.
     - Avoid magic numbers and define constants.
 - Start each function with a verb.